naimsolong/osky-assignment-201/README.md

 **Create a Reddit App**

+NOTE: This step is follow this [link](https://www.linkedin.com/pulse/reddit-api-php-justin-stolpe/)

 Before we can start coding, we need to create a Reddit App.
 No Reddit App, no API access.
 In order to connect to the Reddit API you need a client id, client secret, username, and password.
 To get these things you need a Reddit app.

 Step 1: Login to reddit and go to https://reddit.com/prefs/apps.

 Step 2: Under “developer applications” click “create app”.

-Step 3: Fill out the app info like the image below and click “create app”.
+Step 3: Fill out the app info like name and description.
 Make sure to select “script” as well.
 You don’t need to enter an “about url” but a “redirect url” is required.
 You can enter anything for the “redirect url”.
+Then finally, click “create app”.

-Step 4: Once your app is created you should see client id, client secret, username, and password, for connecting to the app.
+Step 4: Once your app is created you should see client id, client secret, and username, for connecting to the app.

 **Open Project**